vidaud/seta/seta-doc/docs/setup/deployment.md

 ## Prerequisites

-- It is neccesary to have a GitHub account [https://github.com/](https://github.com/) to download the project.
+- It is neccesary to install [Git](https://git-scm.com/downloads).

-- Install **Docker compose V2**.  *For reference to install in Linux, Maco or Windows:* [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)
+- Install [Docker compose V2](https://docs.docker.com/compose/install/).*For reference to install in Linux, Maco or Windows*